 The outdoor program at Colorado Rocky Mountain School is an integral part of the overall academic experience in which every student participates daily.
 The program includes outdoor trips, mountain sports and service.
 The outdoor program places a strong emphasis on character development, where students learn important skills such as resilience, perseverance, collaboration, self-confidence, and empathy.
 As a result, students at CRMS have a deep appreciation for the outdoors and an understanding of the importance of giving back to their community.

 Taking trips into the outdoors is a strong tradition at CRMS.
 CRMS trips provide a unique opportunity for students to build on the skills they are learning in the sports program, as well as time to deepen their relationships with faculty members and their friendships with peers.
-There are three outdoor trips that take place annually, including Outdoor Orientation (a ten-day adventure in the surrounding high country for all new students), Fall Trip (five days in early October in the nearby mountains, deserts, and rivers), and Spring Trip (seven days in late April, once again journeying to surrounding areas).
+There are three outdoor trips that take place annually, including Wilderness Orientation (a ten-day adventure in the surrounding high country for all new students), Fall Trip (five days in early October in the nearby mountains, deserts, and rivers), and Spring Trip (seven days in late April, once again journeying to surrounding areas).
 These trips provide not only an outdoor classroom but also an opportunity for the transference of leadership, exploration, and camaraderie back into the academic setting.

 There are several important goals of the CRMS trip program, including:

 - Emphasizing skills and ethics designed to minimize the impact on and maximize student appreciation for the natural world

 - Teaching competency with outdoor skills, mastery of camp craft, ability to care for oneself and others in wilderness settings, and technical skills associated with varying trip disciplines

 - Reinforcing the enduring value of teamwork and service to others

 - Offering unique opportunities for participants to learn about the natural and/or human history of the locations visited

 - Inspiring students to develop the skills and passion for lifelong engagement with the natural world